Architectural and Natural Attractions of Yazd

 The word literally means a passage or an entrance under an arch.
 The architects of Yazd always took the requirements and climatic conditions into consideration while constructing the house.
 Archway is the typical architecture of the desert Kavir constructions.
 The heat-stricken passer-by takes refuge in the archway and cool weather refreshes him/her on way home.
 Archways majestically dominate the alleys full of adobe houses with their old-world charm.

 In the village through which the water from qanat ran, the people usually utilized the force of water to turn the stone mill.
 The most important part of the mill is its body which is usually constructed in the depth of the ground.
 The mill body with an upside-down conical shape is usually set in the depth of ground and the water stored there flows through a tiny hole, causing the mill wheel to turn.
 The upper and lower millstones are of igneous type, both are round, but one is fixed and the other one is movable.
 The wheat or barley enters the center of the mill and is pulverized there.
 The main space of the mill is located in the heart of the ground and only the entrance and ceiling lighting are apparently visible.
-However, the underground space of the mill boasts a special architectural character.
-The water mill located in Ashkеzar offers a unique architecture and a spectacular view.
+However, the underground space of the Mill boasts a special architectural character.
+The water mill located in Ashkеzar offers unique architecture and a spectacular view.
 The Sang-e Siah (black stone), Taft, Eslami-ye and Bafrouiye mills are the major attractions, offering splendid scenery! each.

 Knocker and Closing Ring